costis-t/smallProjects/R_Forecasting_with_ARMAX/README.md

 # Overview
 In this sample, I analyze a sales time-series and I identify whether there is a permanent impact of marketing campaigns on a sales time-series.
-I also forecast the sales time-series for an imminent marketing campaing using AMRAX modelling.
+I also forecast the sales time-series for one month with and without an imminent marketing campaing using ARMAX modelling.

 # R and Data preparation